WD My Book Studio Edition II 2TB

 A few things to note here:

-- It is clear that the internal SATA hard drive is still the fastest.
-The speed of the external drives are reduced by the fact that it has to convert that access of data from the SATA interface to the FireWire interface, as well as the drive speed (2 1TB 5400 rpm drives inside the WD MyBook).
+1. It is clear that the internal SATA hard drive is still the fastest.
+The speed of the external drives is reduced by the fact that it has to convert that access of data from the SATA interface to the FireWire interface, as well as the drive speed (2 1TB 5400 rpm drives inside the WD MyBook).

-- The Home Server fileshare has the slowest performance for various reasons, but it seems the result from Sequential tests suffer and skew the overall performance result.
-It could be entirely because of the benchmarking algorithm not designed for a SMB type disk access.
+3. The Home Server file share has the slowest performance for various reasons, but it seems the result from Sequential tests suffer and skew the overall performance result.
+It could be because of the benchmarking algorithm not designed for an SMB type disk access.

 With this additional hard drive, I will not be running out or drive space for a while.
 Also because of the RAID 1 configuration, I would be less likely to loose my files from hardware problems.